Ali-Forootani/GN_SINDy/README.md

 ##### hint: if you use `CPU` for the simulation you may have an issue the data that is generated via `GPU`!
 Please restart your kernel and do the simualtion! each example takes some minutes, hopefully not long!

+__hint__: To plot the time evolution of the coefficients throught the iterations we load the log file via this syntax: `history = load_tensorboard(foldername)`
+.
+Please bear in mind that this part of the code is not essential for the core part of the algorithm and it is just a way to have graphical plots.
+If input settings such as order of `Dictionary (in the code with poly_order = 3, diff_order = 3)` is changed this part of the code also has to be modified so you can see the timem evolution of the coefficients. `history` is a dictionary with associated `key` and `value`.